December 2019

-To explore this continent – from its diverse, exciting cities to the grand Andes mountains, into the rainforests and under the falls, through the salt flats and over the sand dunes, past the fermenters and to the bottom of a pint – this is our Hoppy Purpose.
+To explore this continent – from its diverse, exciting cities to the grand Andes mountains, into the rainforests and under the falls, through the salt flats and over the sand dunes, past the fermenters and to the bottom of a pint – in the right here and right now, this is our Hoppy Purpose.

 “Not all those who wander are lost.”